-In recent years, Slough has experienced an explosion in its population and with it a demand for more school places.
-Slough Borough Council has commenced a multi-million pound investment in primary and secondary school buildings – to provide enough places for Slough’s current and future young people.
-The work is being delivered by Slough Urban Renewal (SUR).
+Slough experienced an increase in its population from 2016 and with it a demand for more school places.
+Slough Borough Council commenced a multi-million pound investment in primary and secondary school buildings – to provide enough places for Slough’s current and future young people.
+Seven projects were delivered by Slough Urban Renewal (SUR).

 The work at James Elliman involved an extension to the dining hall and a total of six new classrooms including five in a brand new block.
 There was also a new footpath installed and outdoor landscaping work.
 All work was completed before the children returned to school after the summer holidays in September 2017.